ATTPC/attpc_engine/docs/user_guide/detector/index.md

 2. Determines how many electrons are created at each point of the nucleus' track
 3. Converts the z coordinate of each point to the corresponding time bucket
 3. Transports each point of the nucleus' track to the pad plane, applying diffusion if necessary, to construct its point cloud
+4. Converts the point cloud to Spyral format

 We can now describe each step in greater detail.